uwerat/qpagbm/README.md

 - https://doc.qt.io/qt-6/qpa.html
 - https://www.khronos.org/registry/EGL/extensions/MESA/EGL_MESA_platform_gbm.txt

-It is supposed to work with Qt versions >= 5.x in UNIX-oid environments, where you find an implementation of the Mesa Generic Buffer Management ( gbm ),
+It is supposed to work with Qt versions >= 5.x in UNIXoid environments, where you find an implementation of the Mesa Generic Buffer Management ( gbm ).

 This platform allows running OpenGL applications without displaying anything on physical screens.
-In this respect it is similar to the "offscreen" platform, but wthout being limited to OpenGL/X11.
+In this respect it is similar to the "offscreen" platform plugin, but without being limited to OpenGL/X11.

 The anticipated use cases will postprocess the frames: